vespersword/product-management-system/README.md

 <br>
 Every unimplemented method and endpoint currently returns a ```501``` status code.
 <br>
-Rate limiting has been implemented.<br>
+Rate limiting has been implemented.
+Users api has been partially implemented.<br>
 You can try them out [here.](https://app.swaggerhub.com/apis-docs/vespers-apis/product-management-api/1.0.0#/users.

 - __Rate Limiting:__